-Experienced Personal Injury Attorney Fights for People Injured in Train Accidents in New Jersey and New York
+Experienced Personal Injury Attorney Fights for People Injured in Train Accidents in New Jersey, including Hoboken, Jersey City, and Newark

 The public transit systems in New Jersey and New York provides passengers with a safe mode of transportation.
 The NJ public transit system connects New Jersey with New York and Pennsylvania.
 The train service is particularly important for NJ and NY workers who need to travel to and from work.

 All of these people depend on mechanics, supervisors and operators of trains to take the necessary steps to ensure there are no serious railroad accidents.
 When a train operator acts negligently and causes passengers to sustain serious injuries to the passengers, it is important that the negligent individual is held accountable for their actions so that future accidents become less likely.

-If you’ve been hurt in the Hoboken train accident, Andrew Calcagno is an experienced trial attorney who will fight on your behalf and help you get the financial compensation you deserve.
-Mr. Calcagno has successfully represented numerous clients in personal injury cases throughout New Jersey, including Union and Middlesex counties.
+If you’ve been hurt in the Hoboken train accident, Andrew Calcagno is an experienced personal injury trial attorney who will fight on your behalf and help you get the financial compensation you deserve.
+Mr. Calcagno has successfully represented numerous clients in personal injury cases throughout New Jersey, including Union County and Middlesex County.
 He is prepared to do whatever it takes to win your case because he knows how important it is for you to get justice for your train accident injuries.
-Whether you are a passenger injured on a train operated by NJ Transit, Amtrak or PATH, or a train employee who needs to file a claim under FELA, Mr. Calcagno can assist you.
+Whether you are a passenger injured on a train operated by NJ Transit, Amtrak, or PATH, or a train employee who needs to file a claim under FELA, Mr. Calcagno can assist you.

 Types of Train Accidents in NJ